Applying to Communication Leadership

 Taking a Course without Applying

-You can take up to 10 credits as a non-matriculated graduate student.
+You can take up to 10 credits as a graduate non-matriculated (GNM) student.
 Under this status, you are still required to meet the Graduate School’s minimum eligibility requirements.
+GNM applications are due at least one month before the quarter’s start date, and enrollment is based on space available.

 If you have questions about the application process, please contact us.